Marian Croak: Career

+At AT&T she managed over 2,000 engineers and computer scientists responsible for over 500 programs impacting AT&T's enterprise and consumer wireline and mobility services.
+Her responsibilities ranged from product realization and service planning to development and testing.
 Before leaving AT&T she held the title of Senior Vice President of Applications and Services Infrastructure.
-At AT&T she managed over 2,000 engineers and computer scientists responsible for over 500 programs impacting AT&T’s enterprise and consumer wireline and mobility services.
-Her responsibilities ranged from product realization and service planning to development and testing.

-Croak joined Google in 2014, as a Vice President in the engineering group.
+In 2014 she joined Google as a vice president in the engineering group.
 At Google, she is responsible for expanding what the Internet is capable of doing around the world and increasing access to the Internet in the developing World.
-She created a new center of expertise on Responsible AI focusing on ethical development of AI within Google Research.
-Croak also works on racial justice efforts at Google and continues her goal of encouraging women and young girls in engineering.
+She created a new center of expertise on Responsible AI focusing on ethical development of AI within Google Research, and now works on Human Centered AI.
+Croak also works on encouraging women, young girls, and underserved communities in engineering.

-Croak was inducted into the National Inventors Hall of Fame, the National Academy of Engineers, and the American Academy of Arts and Sciences in 2022.
+in 2016, Croak was inducted into the Women in Technology International Hall of Fame.
+Croak was also inducted into the National Inventors Hall of Fame (NIHF), the National Academy of Engineering, and the American Academy of Arts and Sciences in 2022.
+Because of this, she became one of the first two Black women to be inducted to the NIHF, joining the ranks of 48 other female inductees and 30 other Black inductees.

 Patents

 Croak has been awarded over 200 patents, almost half of which are in VoIP.
 Many of her inventions lay the foundations for the digital networks we know and use today.
 She was inducted into the National Inventors Hall of Fame in 2022 for her patent VoIP Technology U.S. Patent No. 7,599,359 Method and apparatus for monitoring end-to-end performance in a network.
 Today, the widespread use of VoIP technology is vital for remote work and conferencing, as well as personal communications.
-Over the years, VoIP as technology has continued to evolve.
-The International VoIP calls market is predicted to hold the significant share of all conversations by 2025.
-VoIP had an estimated market size of $30 Billion in 2020 and is projected to grow to $95 Billion by 2027.

 She received a patent in 2005 for text-based donations to charity, along with co-inventor Hossein Eslambolchi, U.S. Patent 7,715,368 Method and Apparatus for dynamically debiting a donation.
 This technology enables a network to identify a particular charity, provide the designating funding to the charity, and then have the network service provider bill the original donor on its monthly bill.